Correct-Syntax/npalette/README.md

-# npallete
+# npalette

-A little random color pallete generator written in Nim (for learning purposes).
+A little random color palette generator written in Nim (for learning purposes).

 # Running the code